shribr/copilot-webapp-demo/README.md

 ### Deployment

-The main PowerShell script [Azure AI Demo Deployment.ps1](./src/deployment/Azure%20AI%20Demo%20Deployment.ps1) automates the deployment of various Azure resources for an Azure AI demo.
+The main PowerShell script [Azure AI Demo Deployment.ps1](./src/deployment/Azure%20AI%20Demo%20Deployment.ps1) automates the deployment of all the required Azure resources for this custom Copilot web application.
 There is a template titled [parameters.json](./src/deployment/parameters.json) which contains configuration settings for every aspect of the deployment.
 It includes initialization, helper functions, resource creation, update functions, and logging to ensure a smooth and automated deployment process.

 Once the deployment script completes the following resources should have been created in the resource group: